-Leona Farquhar, former owner of restaurant/natural food store, The Merry Miller shares some of her secret recipes.
+Leona Farquhar, former owner of restaurant/natural food store, The Merry Miller.

 This may come as a surprise to some folks, but we're gonna lay it on ya anyway: Friends, food that's good for you can actually taste good, too!